 The current licensing process constitutes a significant impediment to the development of new hydropower facilities and the relicensing of existing facilities.
 This is especially true for small hydropower projects.
 While it is appropriate to consider the broad array of potential impacts of a hydropower project, FERC must be given more authority to weigh costs and benefits and to impose timelines for resource agencies to weigh in.
 Modernizing and streamlining the licensing process is urgently needed.
-Over 40 percent of hydropower licenses for the non-federal fleet will expire by 2035, representing over 22 gigawatts of energy.
-On average, relicensing a hydropower facility takes six years and the paperwork costs \$3.5 million, which does not include costs of new turbines, fishways, or dam safety.
+Over 40 percent of hydropower licenses for the non-federal fleet will expire by 2035, representing over 22 gigawatts of energy.3 From 2010-2022, the median duration for relicensing a hydropower facility was just under six years, and had average paperwork costs of \$3.5 million, which does not include costs of new turbines, fishways, or dam safety.4